 - [5] The Board must be satisfied on the balance of probabilities that the disciplinary offences alleged have been committed5.
 Under section 322 of the Act the Board has relaxed rules of evidence which allow it to receive evidence that may not be admissible in a court of law. - [6] The procedure the Board uses is inquisitorial, not adversarial.
 The Board examines the documentary evidence available to it prior to the hearing.
-The hearing is an opportunity for the Board, as the inquirer and decision maker, to call and question witnesses to further investigate aspects of the evidence and to take further evidence from key witnesses.
-The hearing is not a review of all of the available evidence. - [7] The Respondent was hired as a subcontractor to carry out building work on an extension to a residential house under a building consent.
-The Respondent's building work included restricted building work stated by him to be foundations and a bit of framing work. - [8] The Respondent's restricted building work commenced in February 2016 and came to an end in June 2016 when the contract between the owner and the main contractor came to an end.
-A council inspector identified the Respondent as being a licensed building practitioner who was on site for inspections during this period. - [9] The Complainant has not received a record of work for the Respondent's restricted building work.
-The Respondent submitted that he did not deliberately withheld a record of work.
+The hearing is an opportunity for the Board, as the inquirer and decision maker, to call and question witnesses to further investigate aspects of the evidence and to take further evidence from key witnesses. - [7] In this case the Board decided that no further evidence was required.
+If a Respondent provides further evidence or submissions the Board takes them into account.
+If they request an in-person hearing this is given consideration. - [8] The Respondent requested the opportunity to be heard.
+He appeared by way of a teleconference. - [9] The Respondent carried out building work on a new residential build under a building consent.
+The building work included restricted building work.
+The Respondent's building work started on 4 May 2018 and came to an end on 9 August 2018 when the contract to carry out the work was terminated.
+The Respondent has not provided a record of work for his restricted building work.
+The Complainant provided copies of communications which included a response to a request for a record of work dated 9 August 2018 in which the Respondent stated he would not be providing any "LBP sign off" unless contractual payments were attended to. - [10] The Respondent provided a written response to the complaint.
+He noted: